 The Library serves the entire community.
-Collection development efforts reflect our obligation to have a variety of points of views, reading levels and formats.
+(See Appendix A for a description of our community and service area.)
+Collection development efforts reflect our obligation to have a variety of points of view, reading levels and formats.
 Library users make their own choices as to what they will use based on individual interests and concerns.
 Great Falls Public Library supports the right of each family to decide which items are appropriate for use by their children.
-Responsibility for a child's use of library materials lies with their parent or legal quardian.
+Responsibility for a child's use of library materials lies with their parent or legal guardian.